mattbierner/blog.mattbierner.com/_posts/2022-01-09-heavy-metal-a-review.md

 But no. Of course not.
 Gotcha again!
 The film only threw her in to tease you.
 To remind you of what could have been.

 Which is all the more frustrating because you can see the potential.
-You can see the bones of the that film you imagined.
+You can see the bones of that film you imagined.
 It's there if you just squint hard enough.
 Maybe so hard that your eyes are shut.

 It's over.
 At last.
 You sit there for a while, trying to make sense of what you just saw.